MCCRACK3N/Cars./README.md

 ###### - Create an Appointment: http://localhost:3000/appointments/

-This allows the user to creat an appointment with all the according data.
+This allows the user to create an appointment with all the according data.

 #### - Inventory API (RESTful)